 Kansas City Confidential (November 11, 1952)

-Released on November 11, 1952: Hired killers and corrupt cops frame an ex G.I. delivering flowers.
+Released on November 11, 1952: (running time 1 hour and 39 minutes) Hired killers and corrupt cops frame an ex G.I. delivering flowers.

 Produced by Edward Small